microsoft/d365bcdv/samples/Virtual Tables/Power Pages/Preview/README.md

 1. Search and select the virtual Business Central **Sales Order** table.
 1. Select the **All Sales Orders** view and **Done** button.
 1. Select the **Permission** button, **All Sales Orders** permission, **Contact access** type, and a synthetic relation between the native Dataverse *Contact* table and virtual Business Central *Sales Order* table, for example *dyn365bc_contact2salesorder*.
 1. Add all except **Delete** permissions and **Authenticated Users** role.
-This enables external users to sign in to your portal with their contact use identity and *Business Central Virtual Table* plugin will use *Power Pages Authenticated External Users* app/S2S user to access data stored in Business Central online on their behalf.
+This enables external users to sign in to your portal with their contact user identity and *Business Central Virtual Table* plugin will use *Power Pages Authenticated External Users* app/S2S user to access data stored in Business Central online on their behalf.

    ![Screenshot](../../../../images/power-pages-add-authenticated-permission.png)